 Top 8 Western Authors Worth Reading

-Western writing in literature and motion pictures tells stories primarily set in the American Old West during the mid-eighteenth and late nineteenth centuries.
+Western authors write literature that tells stories primarily set in the American Old West during the mid-eighteenth and late nineteenth centuries.
 The characters and settings play an essential part in defining the genre and fascinating the public, as it explores the American frontier and Wild West.
 The vivid portrayal of cowboys, Native Americans, and outlaws, depictions of wilderness, great plains, and deserts, and recurring themes of revenge and duels make Western fiction highly distinguishable among other forms of literature and genres.

 Here is a list of notable Western authors who have popularized the action-packed fiction genre up to this day.